coherentdrift/fallacytag/index.md

 ---

-FallacyTag is an experiment in restoring **structure to public reasoning**.
+FallacyTag is an experiment in offering **structure to public reasoning**.
 It explores how we might give flawed arguments the same visibility as typos—
 *not to shame*, but to support reflection, clarity, and better conversations.